 - the period in which the improvement is expected to be achieved (the review period)

 - the consequences if no improvement is made during the review period

 - the date of the next formal meeting to consider progress after the review period

-- the length of time the warning remains active (see section 10 below)
+- the length of time the warning remains active (see section 10)

 - their right to appeal the decision

 8.7 The decision and action will be confirmed to the member of staff in writing and they will receive a copy of the notes of the meeting.
 If they consider that the notes do not properly reflect the discussion, they have the right to propose amendments to the record within five working days.
 Where these are agreed, the record will be duly amended.
 If their proposed amendments are not agreed, their comments will be attached to the record.